National Tsing Hua University Regulations for the Supervision of Student Club Activities

 The DSA will officially award student clubs with outstanding performance in holding activities at the end of each semester.

 Article 31 Punishments

-Under any of the following circumstances, the DSA may issue a warning, suspend club activities, reorganize a club, or disband a student club:
+Under any of the following circumstances, the DSA may issue a warning, suspend club activities, suspend the right for a club to use DSA managed venues and equipment, reorganize a club, or disband a student club:

 Article 32 Other Punishments